 Table 15.
-Summary of our obligations and responsibilities to Non-standard consumers
+Summary of our obligations and responsibilities to non-standard consumers

-Planned interruption notice Unplanned interruption notice Fault restoration Number of interruptions per annum Number of consumers Standard 4 days 15 mins CBD/Industrial: 2 hours Urban: 2.5 hours Urban: 4 Approx. 550,000 Rural: 4.5 hours Rural: 10 , Same as standard Same as standard Same as standard Same as standard 8 1 April each year, or As soon a 10 working days practicab 2 hours 1 unplanned 1 1 April each year, or 10 working days Not stated 0 5 1 June each year As soon as practicable As soon as practicable Not stated 2 Von-standard 1 November each year As soon as practicable Priority Not stated 3 10 working days As soon as practicable 3 hours Not stated 11 10 working days Not stated Not stated Not stated 1 30 working days As soon as practicable As soon as practicable Not stated 1 4 working days As soon as practicable 3 hours Not stated 3 7 working days As soon as practicable Priority 3 planned 1 August each year Not stated 1 hour Not stated 2
+Planned interruption notice Unplanned interruption notice Fault restoration Number of interruptions per annum Number of consumers ard 15 mins CBD/Industrial: 2 hours Urban: 4 A Standard 4 days Urban: 2.5 hours Rural: 4.5 hours Rural: 10 Approx. 550,000

+1 April each year, or 10 working days As soon as practicable 2 hours 1 unplanned 1 1 April each year, or 10 working days As soon as practicable As soon as practicable Not stated 0 ъ 1 June each year As soon as practicable As soon as practicable Not stated 1 Non-standard 1 November each year As soon as practicable Priority Not stated 2 on-st 10 working days As soon as practicable 3 hours Not stated 11 Ž 10 working days Not stated Not stated Not stated 1 30 working days As soon as practicable As soon as practicable Not stated 1 4 working days As soon as practicable 3 hours Not stated 3 7 working days As soon as practicable Priority 3 planned 1 August each year Not stated 1 hour Not stated 2

-For the current pricing year our obligations and responsibilities to consumers in the event that the supply of electricity lines services to them is interrupted have no implications for determining prices.
+For the current pricing year, our obligations and responsibilities to consumers in the event that the supply of electricity lines services to them is interrupted have no implications for determining prices.